White House blocked CDC order to keep cruise ships docked

 On Friday, he told a colleague that he was concerned that Dr. Scott W. Atlas, one of Trump’s top coronavirus advisers, was providing the president with misleading information, according to an NBC reporter who overheard Redfield’s telephone conversation on a commercial airplane.

 The incident followed Trump’s rebuke of the director earlier this month, after Redfield testified at a Senate hearing that a vaccine would not be widely available until the middle of next year and that masks were perhaps even more important than a vaccine for curbing the spread of the virus.

 Trump told reporters later that day that he believed the director had “made a mistake.”
 A vaccine would go “to the general public immediately,” the president claimed, and “under no circumstance will it be as late as the doctor said.”

-The CDC under Redfield’s leadership has received harsh criticism from scientists about its handling of the of the pandemic, beginning with its botched rollout of testing kits in the spring.
-This month, The New York Times reported that political appointees in the health department had pushed through CDC guidelines — despite objections from the agency’s own scientists — saying that people without symptoms did not need to be tested for the coronavirus, even if they had close contact with an infected person.
-The agency then updated these guidelines to recommend testing, in line with public health experts.

-Just a few days later, the agency quietly posted guidance on its website stating that the virus spreads mainly through droplets in the air — only to abruptly remove that language the next day.
-The agency said the document was posted prematurely and is still being vetted.